metov/insight-silverbullet/kafka-producer/kafka-producer.md

 Note the Kafka path, replication factor, partition number and topic name.

 ## Running the producer
+You will probably need to install the library on the node you're SSHing into: `pip install kafka`

 You can run the producer with `python csv_producer.py`.
 Stop with Ctrl+C. To see messages run `/usr/local/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning`.